What Is HER2-Positive Breast Cancer?

-It's important to find out if your breast cancer is HER2-positive, because it makes a difference in how you treat it.
+Breast cancers aren't all the same.
+It's important to find out if your breast cancer is HER2-positive because it makes a difference in how you treat it.

-HER2-positive cancer doesn't respond well to hormone treatment used for some breast cancers, but there are drugs that target the HER2 protein and greatly lower the risk of the cancer coming back.
-These drugs aim to kill cancer cells without killing healthy cells.
-They are called targeted treatments, and in the case in of HER2-positive cancer, they stop or block the HER2 protein from helping cancer cells to grow.
+HER2-positive cancer doesn't respond well to just hormone treatment that is used for some breast cancers.
+But there are drugs that target the HER2 protein and greatly lower the risk of the cancer coming back.
+These drugs kill cancer cells that are making the HER2 protein.
+They are called targeted treatments, and in the case in of HER2-positive cancer, they stop or block the HER2 protein from helping cancer cells grow.

 Having breast cancer can be overwhelming.
 Remember that you're in control of your treatment decisions and how you live your life.